German destroyer Z16 Friedrich Eckoldt: Battle of the Barents Sea

 During Operation Regenbogen, the attempt to intercept Convoy JW 51B sailing from the UK to the Soviet Union in late December, Eckoldt, Beitzen, and Z29 escorted Admiral Hipper as she attempted to occupy the attention of the convoy's escort while Lutzow and three other destroyers attacked the convoy.
 The three destroyers separated from Hipper to search for the convoy and were successful on the morning of 31 December.
 The destroyer HMS Obdurate spotted them in turn and closed to investigate when the German ships opened fire at a range of 8000 m.
 Obdurate turned away to rejoin the convoy without sustaining any damage and the German ships did not pursue as they had been ordered to rejoin Hipper.
 The Germans found the minesweeper HMS Bramble, which had been detached earlier from the convoy to search for stragglers, as they maneuvered to close with the convoy and the destroyers were ordered to sink her while Hipper engaged the convoy's escorting destroyers.
 This took some time in the poor visibility and Hipper was surprised in the meantime by the British covering force of the light cruisers Sheffield and Jamaica.
-After sinking Bramble, the German destroyers Beitzen and Eckoldt attempted to rejoin Hipper, ignorant that British cruisers were in the area.
+After sinking Bramble, the German destroyers Beitzen and Eckoldt attempted to rejoin Hipper, unaware that British cruisers were in the area.
 They confused Sheffield with Hipper when they spotted each other at 4000 m range and were taken by surprise when Sheffield opened fire on the nearest, Eckoldt, with every gun she had.
 Eckholdt broke in two and sank with all hands in less than two minutes; Beitzen escaped unscathed.